+1

-1 Project Name Town wide Rehabilitation 2021
+Project Name Town wide Rehabilitation 2022

 Target Area Town wide

-Goals Supported
+Goals Supported Decent Housing

 Needs Addressed Decent Housing

-Funding CDBG: \$607,032
+Funding CDBG: \$573,483

 Description This program will provide for the conservation and rehabilitation of existing substandard housing stock based on income eligibility.
 This includes rehabilitation of private homes and rental units, historical buildings, affordable home initiatives and the development of legal accessory apartments.
 Also included are emergency repairs, handicap accessibility and weatherization.

-Target Date 8/31/2022
+Target Date 8/31/2023

-Estimate the number and type of families that will benefit from the proposed activities The rehabilitation program will assist 10 homeowners in program year 2021.
+Estimate the number and type of families that will benefit from the proposed activities Estimated 8 household will be assisted through this project.

-Location Description The home owner rehabilitation program is available to homeowners who reside in the Town of Huntington and are income eligible.
+Location Description Town wide

-Planned Activities Provide rehabilitation services to homes in the Town of Huntington for low and moderate income families.
+Planned Activities Provide rehabilitation services to homes in the Town of Huntington for low-to-moderate income families.

-2 Project Name Huntington Station Revitalization 2021
+2 Project Name Huntington Station Revitalization 2022

 Target Area Huntington Station

-Goals Supported
+Goals Supported Public Facilities and Infrastructure

 Needs Addressed Public Facilities and Infrastructure

-Funding CDBG: \$30,000
+Funding CDBG: \$16,939

 Description Provide public improvements that will enhance the Huntington Station area.

-Target Date 8/31/2022
+Target Date 8/31/2023

-Estimate the number and type of families that will benefit from the proposed activities This activity will provide the approximately 4000 residents in this block group with up graded public improvements.
+Estimate the number and type of families that will benefit from the proposed activities The public improvements will be available to residents of this low and moderate income census tract.

-Location Description Huntington Station, New York
+Location Description Huntington Station